gbif/hp-north-america/publishgbifobis.md

 ## Q & A

-The following are questions and their answers as presented in the webinar chat.
-If a question was answered live in the webinar, it will not be included in this transcript.
+The questions below were asked in the webinar chat.
 Some answers below have been modified for accuracy and simplicity.
 Please watch the video for all of the juicy details.

 | Question | Answer |
 |-----------|-------------|